 Spinal Cord Problems

 The spinal cord is a significant component of the central nervous system.
 It is the nervous system which really moderates the sweating mechanism of your body.
 Specific afflictions in the spinal area may trigger hyperhidrosis.
-Syringomyelia is one such problem, though it only triggers hyperhidrosis in rare situations.
+Syringomyelia is one such problem, though it only triggers sleep hyperhidrosis in rare situations.
 Lesions and tumors within the spinal cord area might also cause hyperhidrosis.

 Nerve Malfunctions